 Evaluate Bid Estimate

-Based on the past performance of the subcontractor, the estimator evaluates the bid estimate and also reviews construction drawings in terms of constructability and scope of the work.
+As part of project management consulting, based on the past performance of the subcontractor, the estimator evaluates the bid estimate and also reviews construction drawings in terms of constructability and scope of the work.

 Cost control and Change Orders Impact

-To compare the actual and estimated cost, the estimator tracks the cost variation in the field and identify the areas where it varies and the reason behind it.
+To compare the actual and estimated cost, the estimator tracks the cost variation in the field and identifies the areas where it varies and the reason behind it.
 The impact of the change order and its detail is also monitored and tracked by the estimator.

 Seek Expert Assistance for Precise Cost Estimation